Blog

 Smart metering

-SGP.32 network constrained capabilities mean devices like electricity and water meters can use CoAP /User Datagram Protocol (UDP) between themselves and the eIM.
+SGP.32 network constrained capabilities mean devices like electricity and water meters can now use CoAP /User Datagram Protocol (UDP) between themselves and the eIM.
 Utilities providers deploying smart meters across offshore windfarms can ensure connectivity over the full device lifespan.

 Smart Cities